 Why Property is Auctioned?

-I know that you all know answer to this Que that property is auctioned because borrower defaulted on payment.
-Normally bank auction process is initiated when borrower default on 3 consecutive Home Loan EMI’s.
+I know that you all know the answer to this Que that property is auctioned because the borrower defaulted on payment.
+Normally bank auction process is initiated when a borrower default on 3 consecutive Home Loan EMI’s.
 A notice is served to the customer to respond within 60 days that why the bank should not initiate a auction of property due to default in payment.
 Borrower can pay the installments and this notice is withdrawn.
-Otherwise Borrower can submit his objection within 60 days with justification for non-payment of EMI.
+Otherwise, the Borrower can submit his objection within 60 days with justification for non-payment of EMI.
 In case, no reply is received from borrower or bank is not satisfied with the reply then bank can initiate bank auction process.
-Once this notice expire after 60 days, bank can auction the property after 30 days.
+Once this notice expires after 60 days, a bank can auction the property after 30 days.

 Step 1: Search for Bank Auction Property

-This is one of the most painful step as there is no organized data in India.
-EauctionsIndia.com providing information on Bank Auction Properties. we are providing information at free of cost. we are updated regularly.
-The other sources of information are Newspapers, Notice posted in Bank Branch or Notice posted in the Society.
-For easy search, i suggest that instead of paying for search to get complete details, you can search for Bank Auction Property on our webiste.
-Note down basic details including Bank name and then either visit the bank branch or search for auction notice through banks website / newspaper.
+This is one of the most painful steps as there is no organized data in India.
+EauctionsIndia.com provides information on Bank Auction Properties. we are providing information free of cost. we are updated regularly.
+The other sources of information are Newspapers, Notice posted in Bank Branch or Notices posted in the Society.
+For easy search, I suggest that instead of paying for search to get complete details, you can search for Bank Auction Property on our website.
+Note down basic details including the bank name and then either visit the bank branch or search for auction notice through banks website/newspaper.

 Step 2: Check Property Details

-Once you shortlist bank auction property, carry out preliminary check on our own.
-Check market price of the property, obviously reason for bank auction is payment default but check out any legal dispute, bank auction related details and how can you participate in bank auction.
+Once you shortlist bank auction property, carry out a preliminary check on our own.
+Check the market price of the property, obviously reason for bank auction is payment default but check out any legal dispute, bank auction-related details and how can you participate in bank auction.